Top 3 Things You’ll Learn

 The wholesale distributor sells the product at WAC plus some negotiated markup to a variety of customers, including pharmacies, hospitals, and long-term care and other medical facilities.

-Pharmacies purchase drugs from wholesalers (and in rare cases direct from manufacturers) and include traditional retail, mail-order, specialty, hospitals and institutions, and long-term care pharmacies.
+Pharmacies purchase prescription drugs from wholesalers (and in rare cases direct from manufacturers) and include traditional retail, mail-order, specialty, hospitals and institutions, and long-term care pharmacies.
 They may negotiate with wholesalers for purchase discounts and rebates, as well as negotiate with PBMs for inclusion in their networks and the pharmacy’s reimbursement rate.

 Pharmacies serve as a vital link of information between PBMs, drug manufacturers, and wholesalers.
 Entities like PBMs can provide pharmacies with instructions and important details at the point of sale, for instance, drug to drug interaction.
 Pharmacies are required to act on these instructions or warnings to the consumer as the prescription is dispensed.